bugsounet/EXT-Spotify/README.md

 # EXT-Spotify

-Extented for `MMM-GoogleAssistant` v5.x
+Extented for `MMM-GoogleAssistant`

 EXT-Spotify is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).

 This module show current playback of any devices

-This module is an Extented plugins for `MMM-GoogleAssistant` v5.x
+This module is an Extented plugins for `MMM-GoogleAssistant`

 In addition, you can use some plugins:
  * `EXT-Alert` for display some information or error on your screen (Optional)
  * `EXT-Librespot` or `EXT-Raspotify` for playing spotify music on your mirror with a Premium account (optional)
  * `EXT-SpotifyCanvasLyrics` for displaying lyrics and small video of the song (optional)
- * `MMM-TelegramBot` for controling music with the bot (optional)
+ * `EXT-TelegramBot` for controling music with the bot (optional)

-Naturally, you can use this EXT module with or without out `MMM-GoogleAssistant` v5.x

 # Installation / update / configuration